owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/tutorials/erc721-top_down_dna.md

 See: [/packages/cli/src/projects/example-omo/traits.ts](https://github.com/owlprotocol/owlprotocol/blob/tutorial-example-omo/packages/cli/src/projects/example-omo/traits.ts)

 :::info
-`probabilities` are normalized, correspond in order with the values, and there must be the same number of probabilities as values.
+`probabilities` are normalized, correspond in order with the values, and there must be as many probabilities as values.
 :::

 :::caution About IPFS Hashes for Images